abpio/abp-commercial-docs/en/modules/file-management.md

 #### Angular UI

-For user interface, we also provide an Angular module.
+For user interface, an Angular module called `FileManagementModule` is included in the `@volo/abp.ng.file-management` library.

-You can install it to your project by running `yarn add @volo/abp.ng.file-management` or `npm install @volo/abp.ng.file-management`

-For detailed information about how to set it up and running with your angular project, you can visit [Feature Libraries](https://docs.abp.io/en/abp/latest/UI/Angular/Feature-Libraries)
+Please visit [document on feature libraries](https://docs.abp.io/en/abp/latest/UI/Angular/Feature-Libraries) to learn how you can install and set it up in your Angular application.

 ## Setting BLOB Provider